microsoft/sqlworkshops-azuresqlworkshop/azuresqlworkshop/05-Availability.md

 One of the benefits of Azure SQL is that Azure can take care of all of this for you.
 Since Azure SQL manages your backups and runs in full recovery model, it can restore you to any point in time (you can even restore a deleted database).
 We also automatically encrypt your backups if you enable TDE on the logical server or instance.

-By default, a full database backup is taken once a week, with log backups every 5-10 minutes, and differential backups every 12-24 hours.
+By default, a full database backup is taken once a week.
+Log backups are taken every 5-10 minutes, and differential backups every 12 hours.
 The backup files are stored in Azure Storage in read-access geo-redundant storage (RA-GRS) by default.
-However, you can choose to alternatively have your backups in zone-redundant storage (ZRS) or locally-redundant storage (LRS).
-On an ongoing basis, the Azure SQL engineering team automatically tests the restore of automated databases backups of databases placed in logical servers and Elastic pools.
-For migrating to Azure SQL Managed Instance, an automatic initial backup with CHECKSUM of databases restored with the native RESTORE command or the Azure Database Migration Service is completed.
-Additionally, in Azure SQL Managed Instance, you can take a native COPY_ONLY backup and store it in Azure Blob storage.
+However, you can choose to alternatively have your backups in zone-redundant storage (ZRS) or locally-redundant storage (LRS) which will be discussed later in the module.
+On an ongoing basis, the Azure SQL engineering team automatically tests the restore of automated backups of databases placed in logical servers and elastic database pools.
+For migrations to Azure SQL Managed Instance, an automatic initial backup with checksum of databases restored with the native RESTORE command or the Azure Database Migration Service occurs.
+And in Azure SQL Managed Instance, you can optionally take a native copy-only backup and store it in Azure Blob storage.

 ## Creating a backup strategy with Azure SQL Managed Instance and Azure SQL Database